Chassis/vip_classic/README.md

 3. Add `10.86.73.80 vip.local` to your `hosts` file and any additional domains you need, use the same IP Address
 4. `vagrant up`
 5. `git clone git@github.com:stuartshields/chassis-vip.git extensions/vip`
-6. `vagrant provision` - Depending on your internet connection, this could take a while as we need to download over 300MB in files.
+6. `vagrant provision`

+### Things to do

+1. Add Concatenation support
+2. Add more items to list

 ### Updating Domain Information
 You'll need to update the hosts setup before provisioning.
 Only add top-level domains.